Guides

 Oops!
 Something went wrong.
 Shoot us an email instead at hello@prestigelinks.com.

-There are 2 main ways to get backlinks from Wikipedia:
+There are two main ways to get backlinks from Wikipedia:

-• By publishing high-quality content that Wikipedia contributors will want to link to — think research papers, studies, etc.
+• You can publish high-quality content that Wikipedia contributors will naturally want to link to.
+Think research papers, studies, and well-sourced industry reports.

-Here’s the thing, though: creating Wikipedia-link-worthy content is hard.
-And getting someone to naturally link to it is just not that likely.
+The first way is ideal, but creating Wikipedia-link-worthy content is hard, and getting someone to naturally link to it is just not that likely.
+Overall, this method gives you no control over your results and is completely unpredictable.

 Analysis of the Wikipedia domain showing a domain authority score of 98